Kirill Finkelshteyn grew up in Saint-Petersburg, Russia; graduated from the College of Electrical

 In 2013, while working on an essay on the Portsmouth Peace Treaty, he discovered an article (1906) about the funeral of the mysterious Nicolai de Raylan.
 Since then, the fate of this extraordinary person has not released the author for almost eight years...
 As a result, in 2021, a book was published in Moscow:

-The book is written on a documentary basis.
-It tells a miracle story about the adventurous fate of transgender Nicolai de Rylan, who lived at the turn of the 19th and 20th centuries in Russia and the United States.
+This book tells the miracle true story of the adventurous fate of trans man Nicolai de Rylan, who lived at the turn of the 19th and 20th centuries in Russia and the United States.

-The hero of the book was born as a girl Anna in 1872 in a noble family in Odessa.
-From the childhood she felt that boy’s body was given her by mistake.
-In her youth Raylan escaped from parental care, moved to the United States, where she reincarnated to a man Nicolai de Raylan, who became a successful businessman, husband of two wifes, a brave hussar, a conqueror of women’s hearts, and left a diary that looked like a fascinating adventure novel.
+The protagonist of the book was born as a girl Anna in 1872 in a noble family in Odessa.
+Since childhood she'd felt herself to be a boy who, by a mistake of nature, was imprisoned in the body of a girl.
+In her youth Raylan escaped from parental care, moved to the United States, where she transitioned into a man Nicolai de Raylan, who became a successful businessman, husband of two wife, a brave hussar, a conqueror of women’s hearts, and left behind diary entries resembling something out of a captivating adventure novel.